North Korea fires short-range missiles after making threats

 Japan’s Defense Ministry said both missiles landed in the waters between the Korean Peninsula and Japan.
 It said Japan condemned the launches as a threat to the peace and safety of Japan and the international society.

-The Japanese Defense Ministry said the first missile reached the maximum altitude of 100 kilometers (62 miles) and flew as far as 400 kilometers (250 miles).
-It said the second missile reached about 50 kilometers (30 miles) in altitude and flew a distance of 350 kilometers (217 miles).
+The Japanese Defense Ministry said the first missile reached a maximum altitude of 62 miles and flew as far as 250 miles.
+It said the second missile reached about 30 miles in altitude and flew a distance of 217 miles.

 North Korea’s state media said its long-range artillery units on its western coast fired two rounds cross-country toward the eastern waters on Monday morning, possibly referring to the same activity its neighbors said were missile launches.
 The official Korean Central News Agency said the North Korean artillery rounds simulated strikes on targets up to 395 kilometers (245 miles) away.